-Your time at D'Youville begins as soon as you take a campus tour and the Office of the Student Experience focuses on every moment you have on campus to ensure amazing memories - from campus tours, to orientation, through to commencement.
-If you're interested in becoming a University Ambassador or an Orientation Leader, stop into the Beach to learn more.
+Your time at D'Youville begins as soon as you take a campus tour lead by a University Ambassador!
+Welcome to DYU!
+The Office of the Student Experience focuses on every moment you have on campus to ensure amazing memories are made - from new student orientation, student appreciation, celebration week, commencement and more!
+The Office of the Student Experience is located on the 2nd floor of KAB at the end.
+If you're interested in becoming a University Ambassador, Orientation Leader or just want to know more about DYU, stop by to learn more.